mikechatzis/ft_transcendence/README.md

 # ft_transcendence
-Final project from the 42 core curriculum
+Final project from the 42 core curriculum.
+Full stack development of a website to play Pong with your friends, from scratch.
+Stack: frontend: React (typescript), backend: nestjs.
+Database: PostgresSQL
+Deployment: Run "docker compose up", in the root of the repository

 ## dev stuff